 Our trip to Rethymno (pronounced “reh-thim-no”) was our first trip to the island of Crete.
 Previously, we’d visited Santorini, Mykonos, Paros, and Rhodes.
 Every island is similar but different.
 I love it.

 At 3,219 sq mi / 8,336 sq km, Crete is more than double the size of the second largest island, Euboea.
 Not heard of Euboea?
-Me neither so I researched it.
+Same.

 Euboea is separated from the Greek mainland by a narrow straight and is considered part of the mainland even though it is technically an island.